hironeko87/charaani_email/README_English.md

     code = re.findall(r"B2360\d{4}", str(text))
 ```

-change "B2360" accordsing to your own application. "\d{4}" means that it will match exactly 4 digits.
+change "B2360" according to your own application. "\d{4}" means that it will match exactly 4 digits.

 If you have any questions, [@hironeko87](https://twitter.com/hironeko87)